abrensch/brouter/docs/privacy_policy.md

 ## Contact

-Get in contact to the delevoper team via Github
+Get in contact to the developer team via Github

 https://github.com/abrensch/brouter